Fear not … I have summoned you by name; you are mine. When you pass through the waters, I will be with you (Isaiah 43:1-2 NIV).

-The Bible says that not a tear falls that isn’t known to the Lord.
+The Bible says not a tear falls that isn’t known to the Lord.
 (Psalm 56:8)

 Hear His whisper now.
 Whispers from His Word … from His heart: I will never leave you or forsake you.
 I know your name and have engraved it on the palm of My hand.
 I hold your tears in a bottle and ache with you.
 My grace is sufficient, and I have told you these things, so that in Me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.
 I’m right here (Deuteronomy 31:6, Isaiah 49:16, Psalm 139, Psalm 56:8, 2 Corinthians 12:9, John 14:27, John 16:33).

 Dear Lord, Thank You for always being with me and for hearing my prayers.
-Please help me to know deeper levels of peace today as I soak in the wonder of your compassion and constant presence.
+Please help me to know deeper levels of peace today as I soak in the wonder of Your compassionate and constant presence.